rlynjb/wandrr/_posts/2016-03-04-Beginning-Small-Web-App-Development-with-AngularJS.md

 {% endhighlight %}

 **controller**<br>
+Once a View is defined, it uses a controller called `DefaultController`, but this can be overriden by defining your own controller on the template front-matter settings, though, overriding disables front-matter settings (except dynamic routing).
+If you want to use your own controller AND keep this feature, you can extend the `DefaultController`.

-Among other things, the default controller passes a bunch of data through.
+The `DefaultController` passes a bunch of data through.
 For instance, all of your front-matter settings will be accessible via `vars` in your template. `angular` will return the name of your route while `templates/angular.html` will return the relative path to the template.

-Note that override a controller disables front-matter settings (except dynamic routing).
-If you want to use your own controller AND keep this feature, you can extend the `DefaultController`:

 {% highlight javascript %}
 angular.module('application')